We’ve tested 53 website creators so far. Here’s our top 10.

 ADI stands for Artificial Design Intelligence.
 ADI website builders create a site for you based on your answers to a few simple questions.
 It’ll ask things like the type of website you want, if you have any social media, and your brand name.
 From there, it’ll design your website in a matter of seconds.
 You can make edits afterwards, but ADI is really for people who need basic websites up fast!

-Which builder is best for ADI?
+Which website builder software is best for ADI?

 Wix, separate to the main editor, has its own ADI platform.
-Other website builders like GoDaddy and SITE123 are solely ADI platforms, but Wix blends the two perfectly.
+Other website builder software like GoDaddy and SITE123 are solely ADI platforms, but Wix blends the two perfectly.
 Not only can you get your own website live in a matter or minutes, you can also edit it thoroughly by switching to Wix’s main editor after it’s been designed for you.

 What is bandwidth?
 Do website builders have it?
 Do I need it?